Catherine Connoly

 But I think we haven't achieved the aims of a republic at all.

 And I'd love to see a movement to realising what a republic really means.
+And neutrality is part of that.

-And it's been the narrative again is that narrative that
+And it's been the narrative, again, is that narrative that

+we want it everywhere.
 And we want to free ride on other countries' armies.

 We want them to protect us.

+Our best protection is our neutrality, used in a very positive, proactive manner.
 And we have, as you've said yourself, we have a huge cultural footprint internationally.

-And we have gained the respect, our peacekeeping forces, and the word peace keeping forces, just like the Garda force, so we have a defence force, not an army.
+And we have gained the respect, our peacekeeping forces.
+And the word peacekeeping forces, just like the Garda force, so

-We have the Force I Cusanta and we have the Garda Shikana, the peace guards.
+we have a defence force, not an army.
+We have the Forci Cusanta and we have the Garda Shikona, the peace guards.

-And so we should be using our history and our emergence from colonisation, our emergence from a famine, our emergence from the
+and our emergence from colonisation, our emergence from a famine, our emergence from the

 conflict in Northern Ireland, building on all of that and on the Good Friday Agreement, using all of that experience to become peacemakers in the world.

 But the narrative all of the time is being led in a certain direction.
+And I believe we should have a referendum on

-on losing the trade, changing the trade.
+losing the trip, changing the trip.
+Absolutely.

 Yeah.

-And it's what made it so different was
+and it's what made it so different was

-It wasn't there's soldiers here and we learned English through these soldiers.
+it was an accent that was gained through empathy it wasn't there's soldiers here and we learned english through these soldiers

-The way that this Lebanese person spoke like he was from Mayo,
+the way that this lebanese person spoke like he was from Mayo,

 you don't pick that up with your ear, you pick it up with your heart.
+Do you get me?

+There's no secret threat here.
 You don't have to sheepishly approach these soldiers and make friends with them.

 No, this is different here.
+This isn't colonization.

 This isn't violence.

 Even though they have guns, this is something different.
+And it made me feel very proud of our neutrality, that these soldiers here are actually safe.

 There's no hidden agenda.

+This is proper neutrality.
 And I've never seen that anywhere.

-they took auxiliaries as prisoners, you know, and they managed to find a little bit of camaraderie there with these people who were enemies.
+They took auxiliaries as prisoners, you know.
+And they managed to find a little bit of camaraderie there with these people who were enemies.

 But there was a fear there, obviously.
+This was different.

 There was empathy with these Lebanese people who had

 generations of soldiers from Mayo.
+Like, that's the thing.

 It's like

-And I wish more people knew about it, about the role of Irish peacekeepers and that it is actually peacekeeping.
+Yeah, and I wish more people knew about it, about the role of Irish peacekeepers, and that it is actually peacekeeping.
+It's a very important point you're making, and well done to TJ Carr.

 Do we have a say in that?